byCrookie/TypeCode/README.md

 # TypeCode
 Develop c# code faster by generating .NET specific boilerplate code using reflection on assemblies.
+Available a console or wpf application.

 ## Features